Your Rights and Responsibilities After a Rideshare Accident

 - An Uber or Lyft driver who is logged in and waiting for a ride request – the rideshare company’s third-party liability insurance may apply.
 Under Ohio law, this may be the minimum commercial coverage amount.

 - An Uber or Lyft driver who is actively engaged in services for the transportation network services (has a passenger or is picking up passengers) – the rideshare

 - company’s $1 million policy may be triggered.

-As with any personal injury case, you only have a limited amount of time to file a claim for damages.
-Failure to file within the statute of limitations could result in a bar to your recovery (your claim being denied).
-An Ohio Uber or Lyft accident lawyer can help determine which insurance policy applies and how to move forward with your case.
+As with any personal injury case, you only have a limited time to file a claim for damages.
+Failure to file within the statute of limitations could result in a bar to your recovery (your claim is denied).
+An Ohio Uber accident lawyer can help determine which insurance policy applies and how to move forward with your case.

 Causes of Uber and Lyft Accidents Resulting in Liability